The best hotels in Tehran, chosen by our expert, including luxury hotels, boutique hotels, and Tehran hotel deals. Read the reviews and book.

 With beautifully decorated rooms, Niloo Hotel in Tehran is run professionally and oozes with character.
 The interior decor might not appeal to everybody, but the standards are very high with large rooms, clean and tidy finishes, a fine breakfast buffet, and they also prepare great coffee!
 From $200 US / night, it's not cheap but it's sure to brighten up your tip to Iran.

 The Raamtin rarely disappoints with it's large, quiet and clean rooms.
-It's a rather cosy hotel with professional staff, and the BRT (bus network) frequently runs along Valiasr Street to most places of interest for pennies.
+It's a rather cosy hotel in Tehran with professional staff, and the BRT (bus network) frequently runs along Valiasr Street to most places of interest for pennies.
 From $160 US per night the Raamtin is suitable for travelers on business trips or families who appreciate a touch of classic charm.

 These are just some of the most famous places to visit in Tehran.
 But the real voyage of discovery consists not in seeking new landscapes, but in having new eyes coming to Iran.